stereobooster/astro-customize-markdown/README.md

 ### Case study 3: Header

 You may want to add anchors to headers.
 There is already rehype plugin for this - `rehype-autolink-headings`.
-But this requires [quite some configuration indifferent places](https://astro-digital-garden.stereobooster.com/recipes/anchors-for-headings/).
+But this requires [quite some configuration in different places](https://astro-digital-garden.stereobooster.com/recipes/anchors-for-headings/).

 On the other hand overriding component [encapsulates all logic in one place](src/components/H2Override.astro).

 ### Case study 4: Link

 You may want to add icons to external links or `target="_blank"` or `rel="nofollow"`.
 There is already rehype plugin for this - `rehype-external-links`.
-But this requires [quite some configuration indifferent places](https://astro-digital-garden.stereobooster.com/recipes/icons-to-external-links/).
+But this requires [quite some configuration in different places](https://astro-digital-garden.stereobooster.com/recipes/icons-to-external-links/).

 On the other hand overriding component [encapsulates all logic in one place](src/components/LinkOverride.astro).